Swaraj Party: Madras Province Swarajya Party

 The Madras Province Swarajya Party was established in 1923.
 S. Satyamurti and S. Srinivasa Iyengar led the party.
 The party contested in all provincial elections between 1923 and 1934 with the exception of the 1930 election which it did not participate officially due to the Civil Disobedience Movement, though some of the members of the party contested for office as independents.
-The party emerged as the single largest party in the 1926 and 1934 Assembly elections but refused to form the provincial government under the existing dyarchy system.
+The party emerged as the single largest party in the 1926 and 1934 Assembly elections but refused to form the provincial government under the existing diarchy system.
 In 1934, the Madras Province Swarajya Party merged with the All India Swarajya Party which subsequently merged with the Indian National Congress when it contested the 1935 elections to the Imperial Legislative Council under the Government of India Act 1935.

 From 1935 onward, the Swarajya Party ceased to exist and was succeeded by the Indian National Congress in the elections to the Imperial Legislative Council as well as the Madras Legislative Council.